ivy-llc/ivy/docs/overview/deep_dive/data_types.rst

 As discussed earlier, many backend functions have a set of unsupported dtypes which are otherwise supported by the backend itself.
 This raises a question that whether we should support these dtypes by casting them to some other but close dtype.
-We avoid manually casting unsupported dtypes at all costs as this could be seen as undesirable behavior to some of users.
+We avoid manually casting unsupported dtypes for most of the part as this could be seen as undesirable behavior to some of users.
 This is where we have various dtype casting modes so as to give the users an option to automatically cast unsupported dtype operations to a supported and a nearly same dtype.

 There are currently four modes that accomplish this.